Should you get sangria while in Spain? Learn more about sangria, wine, sherry, coffee, gin and tonics, cider, vermouth

 - Calimocho: red wine mixed with Coca-Cola

 Spanish hot chocolate is nothing like the Swiss Miss you drank growing up.
-In fact, the sweet is so thick, it's more similar to a ganache than a drink.
+In fact, it's more similar to a ganache than a drink.
 Do like the Spanish do and dunk your churros in the treat for a great breakfast—or a fortifying post-nightclub snack.

 Language tip: In Spanish, practically every letter is pronounced in the word chocolate: choh-coh-LAH-teh.